cjolivier01/HockeyMOM/README.md

 ## News
 * (2021.08.03) Our paper is accepted by IJCV!
 * (2021.06.01) A [nice re-implementation](https://github.com/PaddlePaddle/PaddleDetection/tree/release/2.1/configs/mot) by Baidu [PaddleDetection](https://github.com/PaddlePaddle/PaddleDetection)!
-* (2021.05.24) A light version of FairMOT using yolov5s backbone is released!
+* (2021.05.24) A light version of HockeyMOM using yolov5s backbone is released!
-* (2020.09.10) A new version of FairMOT is released!
+* (2020.09.10) A new version of HockeyMOM is released!
 (73.7 MOTA on MOT17)

 ## Main updates
-* We pretrain FairMOT on the CrowdHuman dataset using a weakly-supervised learning approach.
+* We pretrain HockeyMOM on the CrowdHuman dataset using a weakly-supervised learning approach.
 * To detect bounding boxes outside the image, we use left, top, right and bottom (4 channel) to replace the WH head (2 channel).

 ## Tracking performance